With a frameset, you can display multiple files in a frame or in one window. The files must be tagged before they can be used in the frameset.

 To create a frameset:

 - Under Templates, arrange the frames horizontally, vertically, or in a custom arrangement.
+The custom option allows you to set the size for both horizontal and vertical frames.

 - You can change the frame properties by clicking Frame Properties button.
 The following dialog is displayed: